Superformula/flutter_test-2023/README.md

 > Where should I send back the result when I'm done?

-Please fork this repo and then send us a pull request to the our repo when you think you are done.
+Please fork this repo and then send us a pull request to our repo when you think you are done.
 There is no deadline for this task unless otherwise noted to you directly.

 > What if I have a question?